htootsi/htootsi.github.io/README.md

 ## <a name="summary"><a/>Summary

-The purpose of this document is to provide instruction and information into the structure and management of the GAR Reports.
+The purpose of this document is to provide instruction and information for helentootsi.com.

 ## <a name="edits"><a/>Making Edits